OverviewTeaching: 25 min

 We can define variables to be of type boolean by setting their value accordingly.
 Boolean variables are a good way of coding anything that has a binary range (eg: yes/no), because it’s a type that computers know how to work with as we will see soon.

-We can also get variables of this type using comparison operators, basic ones in Python are
+We can also get values of Boolean type using comparison operators, basic ones in Python are

 == for “equal to”,